wnfs-wg/car-mirror-spec/README.md

 # 0 Abstract

-CAR Mirror describes a method for efficiently diffing, deduplicating, packaging, and transmitting [IPLD](https://ipld.io/) data from a source node.
-The two primary advantages of CAR Mirror are the reduction in network round trips versus [Bitswap](https://docs.ipfs.io/concepts/bitswap/), and probabilistically excluding redundant blocks from being transferred.
-The protocol aims to be easy to implement for clients, whether or not they have a complete [libp2p](https://libp2p.io/) network stack.
+CAR Mirror describes a method for efficiently diffing, deduplicating, packaging, and transmitting [IPLD] data from a source node.
+The two primary advantages of CAR Mirror are the reduction in network round trips versus [Bitswap], and probabilistically excluding redundant blocks from being transferred.
+The protocol aims to be easy to implement for clients, whether or not they have a complete [libp2p] network stack.

 # 1 Introduction

 [IPLD] is structured as a Merkle DAG, which closes authentication over some rooted structure, but gives no help in determining what might be contained in it without actually walking this tree.
 The naive approach for deduplicated synchronization on deep DAGs requires a large number of round trips as children are discovered at each level.
 Not packaging up the entire structure into one request is motivated by deduplication: the recipient may already have many of the blocks, and transferring them would be redundant.
 This situation creates an apparent zero sum optimization problem between deduplication and round trips.